-- 1. Be sure that the cover fits snugly at the bow then unfold from front to back. - 2.
-Be sure to install cover pole(s) and adjust to proper height.
+- 1. Be sure that the cover fits snugly at the bow then unfold from front to back. - Be sure to install cover pole(s) and adjust to proper height.
 This will keep water from gathering in the center, which can damage the cover. - 3.
 Use the ratchet system to tighten the drawstrap. - 4.
-Loop the Taps 2 system over the tower pylon and pull the rope tight.
+Loop the Taps 2 system over the tower pylon and pull the rope tight if it's around tower type cover.